napari/napari/docs/plugins/npe2_migration_guide.md

 ```

 That metadata gives the name of the plugin: "animation".
 The name is used in
 the next step.
-Later we're going to come back and update this section.
+Later, we're going to come back and update this section.

 ### 4. Convert your plugin.